hexatomium/hexatomium-old.github.io/_posts/pre_palin_test.md

-  I've always been fascinated by palindromes, so here we go...
+  I've always been fascinated both by palindromes and tiny executabless, so here we go...

-  This 624-byte Windows executable will run identically even if all bytes are reversed!
+  This tiny (600-byte) Windows executable will run identically even if all bytes are reversed!

-  The executable should valid on all Windows versions.
+  What's so special about this?

-  start in style
+  It's a new type of palindrome, an executable palindrome.

-  so that's what happens when i drink too much for new year's...
+  The palindrome part is technically simple.
+The only twist i made to make it a little more interesting is that it runs the code from the mirrored section. :)

-  credits: corkami, bagofwires for their tiny PE tutorials :)
+  Most existing EXEs can easily be turned made into palindromes (notable exceptions: digitally signed ones)

-  does it run on every win version? yes it does. did it take any skills to put this together? the only skill required is the superior ability to procrastinate like a turkish monk. just being seriously bored was enough and  as long as it helps get the girls ;)
+  Does it run on every win version? yes it does.

-  what's so special about this?
+ Credits
-  it's a new type of palindrome, an EXE palindrome. if reversed, it still executes! technically not complex, the only twist i made is that it run the code in the mirrored section! just to make it more fun ;) most exes can easily be turned made into palindromes (notable exceptions: digitally signed ones)
+   this would not have been possible without the awesome PE resources from corkami and bigmessofwires :)